deekayen/aidstoscoutmastership/manuscript/health_and_physical_development.md

 One hears a great many people advocating drill as the way to bring about better physical development among boys.
 I have had a good deal to do with drilling in my time, and if people think they are going to develop a boy's physical strength and set-up by drilling him for an hour a week, they will meet with disappointing results.

 Drill as given to soldiers, day by day, for month after month, undoubtedly does bring about great physical development.
-But the instructors - these are well- trained experts - have their pupils continually under their charge and under strict discipline, and even they occasionally make mistakes, and heart-strain and other troubles are not infrequently produced even in the grown and formed man.
+But the instructors—these are well-trained experts—have their pupils continually under their charge and under strict discipline, and even they occasionally make mistakes, and heart-strain and other troubles are not infrequently produced even in the grown and formed man.

-Furthermore, drill is all a matter of instruction, of hammering it into the boys, and is in no way an *education* where they learn it for themselves.
+Furthermore, drill is all a matter of *instruction*, of hammering it into the boys, and is in no way an *education* where they learn it for themselves.

 Colonel Petersen, the Director of Physical Training in Australia, had a talk with me on that subject, and told how much is being done in Australia and in foreign countries in that line, while we in England are very much behind-hand.
 But in no case does the Government rely upon compulsory cadet or soldiering to supply the physical training, although such service is prevalent in those countries; it is done entirely in the schools.
 And the teachers have to be trained experts with a proper knowledge of anatomy, otherwise the danger of overstrain for the children is very great.